-It’s 2016 and there’s simply never been a better time to be discovering the culture and lifestyle of Ireland – and nowhere more perfect, than County Clare, as we celebrate this year as the designated County of Culture.
+There’s simply never been a better time to discover the culture and lifestyle of Ireland – and nowhere more perfect, than County Clare

 In the heart of the West Coast of Ireland and the Wild Atlantic Way, Clare knows its cultural identity and it’s proud of it!
 This year, Clare Tourism in Partnership with Clare County Council will celebrate Clare – County of Culture.
 In this year we take time to pay homage to the rich cultural heritage which defines us, and which makes our county an important Irish cultural destination.
 And you’re invited to be a part of it!